jrroosevelt/VS2PCG/Card clarifications A-L.md

 Q:  When **Magnetokinesis** moves an equipment from a character to another, do any limitations still apply?

 A: Even though the card just says to "move" the equipment, it still counts as being equipped to the new character.
-Therefore, any restrictions on the equipment (such Ebony Blade can only be equipped to Black Panther or Black Knight) would still apply.
+Therefore, any equipping restrictions on the equipment (such Ebony Blade can only be equipped to Black Panther or Black Knight) would still apply.

 ---